sagunms/CarND-Behavioral-Cloning-P3/README.md

 Evaluation Video
 ---

 Initially, I used `video.py` to generate the video but the quality was really poor so I decided to do a screen capture instead.
-The working implementation driving on track 1 and 2 can be summarised with the following animations.
+The working implementation driving on both tracks can be summarised with the following animation.

-![alt text][overview1] ![alt text][overview2]
+![alt text][overview]

 Please excuse my taste for the background music in the video but it was getting really boring staring at the same silent simulation environment for weeks. :)